Retargeting and remarketing via email: your questions, answered

 There isn’t a single solution for marketing success.
 There are a variety of tactics that play a role in crafting a robust marketing strategy that builds brand awareness and drives sales.

-Retargeting is a tool that you can use to engage with your target audience and keep interest around your products high, but it’s not the only one you should be using to showcase your brand’s products.
+Retargeting is a strategy that you can use to engage with your target audience and keep interest around your products high, but it’s not the only one you should be using to showcase your brand’s products.

-When you use retargeting in tandem with the rest of your marketing initiatives—email, SMS, content creation, lead acquisition, etc.—you can create moments of delight for your customers on every stage of their journey with your brand.
+When you use retargeting in tandem with the rest of your marketing channels—email, SMS, content creation, lead acquisition, etc.—you can create moments of delight for your customers on every stage of their journey with your brand.

 Emily Riedy